Balmaseda: Charming Town in the Basque Country

 If you’re not yet convinced that it’s worth making a detour here – you won’t regret it, if only because of the following location.
 In typical Basque fashion, great importance is also attached to good cuisine outside the larger cities.

 Teike is a pretty fine-dining restaurant right in the heart of the city and serves both traditional dishes such as the hearty putxera stew, which is served in a small aluminum pot, as well as modern creations.
-It’s best to book in advance and try all the delicacies on the tasting menu.
+It is best to book in advance and try all the delicacies on the tasting menu.

 Torre Lozaiga